joey3639570/debug_litch_stink_bug/README.md

 # Litch_stink_bug_detection
 Using Darknet, yolo-v3 to detcect litch stink bug.
-Currently an on-going project of mmnlab.
+Currently an on-going project of mmnlab, NCKU.